Official Government Website

 How can the Idaho PUC help me?

 The Idaho Public Utilities Commission regulates investor-owned utilities operating within the state.
-List of Utilities.
 The Consumer Assistance Staff helps utility customers understand their rights and responsibilities.
-The Staff can help customers negotiate payment arrangements with regulated utilities
+The Staff can help customers negotiate payment arrangements with regulated utilities.

 Does the PUC provide financial assistance?